nodejs/undici/docs/api/DiagnosticsChannel.md

 This message is published right before first byte of the request is written to the socket.

-*Note*: It exact headers that will be sent to the server in raw foramt.
+*Note*: It will publish the exact headers that will be sent to the server in raw foramt.

 ```js
 import diagnosticsChannel from 'diagnostics_channel'